seanyeo300/Human-Action-Recognition-in-the-Dark/README.md

 3. Train a classifier using late fusion.
 4. Evaluate model performance on a test set.
 5. Analyse the effect of image enhancement on classification accuracy.
-6. (Optional) Design and evaluate an end-to-end HAR pipeline.
+6. Design and evaluate an end-to-end HAR pipeline.

 ---